Breaking

 The National Trades Union Congress (NTUC) in Singapore is focusing on equipping workers with skills to adapt to the changes brought by AI, rather than merely protecting existing jobs.
 While job creation is on the rise, there are concerns about the impact of automation on certain roles, prompting a shift towards proactive skills development.

-Read the full article at archyde.com
+This is an excerpt.
+Read the full article at archyde.com.

 AIjob marketskills developmentSingapore